rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     `MATCH` <br>
     <br>
    * Node <br>
-     Nodes are prefixed with a colon (:) and surrounded by parentheses.<br>
+     Nodes are prefixed with a colon (:) and both the colon and node are surrounded by parentheses.<br>
     `MATCH (:node)` <br>
     <br>
    * Alias <br>